Mark Alexander – a Miscarriage of Justice

 Date of death

-There is a 2 month-long period within which Samuel could have been killed.
-The exact date remains unknown, but for the purposes of their case the prosecution argued that this could only have happened on 5 September 2009, because this was Mark’s last day at the family home before moving into his flat in London.
+Astonishingly, there is a 2 month-long window within which Samuel could have been killed.
+Whilst the exact date remained unknown, the prosecution argued for the purposes of their case that it could only have happened on 5 September 2009, because this was Mark’s last day at the family home before moving into his flat in London.
 It was on this basis that Mark was convicted.
 The prosecution relied chiefly upon evidence from an entomologist that Samuel’s body had been “buried after exposure for a minimum of two months” to refute Mark’s testimony that he had last seen his father alive on 15 October 2009.

 The lack of either odour emanating from the street-facing garage, or decompositional staining inside it – and the fact that the species of insect found on the body did not correlate with that found in the garage – indicates that Samuel’s remains had in fact been stored elsewhere.
 Fractures identified by the pathologist were also consistent with transportation of the body.
 Given that the body had been burnt prior to burial, alarm bells should have started ringing when no sign of fire, smoke, or soot contamination could be found at the house itself.
-All of the evidence suggests that the murder didn’t take place there at all – yet this was never considered at trial.
+All of the evidence suggests that the murder didn’t take place there at all – contrary to the prosecution’s theory.
 It is unclear why, in the absence of such evidence, the police failed to scour the local area for clues.

-It should have been possible to subject samples of the mortar to scientific analysis to establish when the burial actually took place, using relative dating techniques.
-The very possibility of this never occurred to the prosecution or Mark’s defence team and so potentially exculpatory evidence – proving that Samuel’s burial happened while Mark was away – was overlooked at trial.
-When experts were finally called upon to conduct these tests, they discovered that the samples had been corrupted even before Mark had been charged, due to incorrect sampling and storage.
+Samples of the mortar should have been tested to help establish when the burial actually took place using relative dating techniques, but this was overlooked by Scenes of Crime Officers.
+When experts were finally called upon to conduct these tests in 2017, they discovered that the samples had been corrupted before Mark had even been charged, due to careless sampling and storage of the exhibits.

 Samuel’s past and disappearance

-One of the concerning aspects of Mark’s case is the existence of significant unanswered questions as regards the deceased’s life.
-The identity of those who Samuel had the most regular contact with – including carers, casual labourers, and online associates – were not established by the police and never came forward.
-Many of these people had direct access to the family home but were neither traced nor excluded from the investigation.
+One of the concerning aspects of Mark’s case is the existence of significant unanswered questions regarding the deceased’s life.
+Many of those in most regular contact with Samuel – including housekeepers, casual labourers, and online associates – could not it seems be traced, and never came forward.
+A number of these people had access to the family home at the time of Samuel’s death.
 Despite the lack of direct evidence linking Mark to the crime itself, the police appear to have been convinced that they ‘had their man’ and seem not to have explored serious gaps in their knowledge of Samuel’s interactions with others or the circumstances of his death.

-Although Mark was concerned at his father’s apparent silence – his continued calls going answered – this had become something of a norm to him and he assumed that this would eventually pass.
-It was only reasonable for Mark to expect that his father would disengage from time to time.
-In the circumstances of his father’s strong preference for privacy, Mark’s reluctance to take matters up with the authorities is perfectly understandable.
-In particular, he had been relying upon Buckinghamshire Adult Social Care to monitor his father’s welfare while he was away.
+Although Mark was concerned at his father’s apparent silence – his continued calls going answered – it was only reasonable for Mark to expect that his father would disengage from time to time.
+Given Samuel’s risky lifestyle and strong preference for privacy, Mark’s reluctance to take matters up with the authorities is perfectly understandable.
+Unfortunately, none of this context was available at Mark’s trial, leaving his account largely unsupported and the jury with little to go on.
+In particular, Mark had been relying upon Buckinghamshire Adult Social Care to monitor his father’s welfare while he was away.
 Their lack of communication allayed his concerns and contributed to his assumption that all was well.
 They only informed him that there may be cause for concern on the day of his arrest.
 The Serious Case Review found that this was caused by “a lack of scrutiny… passive oversight… and flawed practices” on their part.

-This, and other corroborating evidence, goes a long way toward rehabilitating Mark’s credibility, undermined as it was by the Crown’s emphasis upon false statements he had made to neighbours and to the police.
+The wealth of corroborating evidence gathered since 2010, goes a long way toward rehabilitating Mark’s credibility, undermined as it was by the Crown’s emphasis upon false statements he had made to neighbours and to the police.
 Even though Mark admitted to these and gave innocent explanations for what he had said, the prosecution used this to cast doubt over the rest of his testimony.
-Mark’s account went largely unsupported at trial, but can now be independently contextualised and corroborated to neutralise the Crown’s attack.

 In an effort to help the police with their enquiries, and in expectation of his father’s return to resolve the misunderstanding, Mark proceeded for the first three hours in interview without a solicitor.
-Mark shortly discovered that his mother was in fact still alive, after being told to the contrary for most of his life.
-This revelation, taken simultaneously with news of his father’s likely death, threw him into a state of turmoil and disarray.
+Police revealed to Mark that his mother was in fact still alive, having been told to the contrary for most of his life.
+This revelation, taken simultaneously with news of his father’s likely death, threw him into a state of turmoil and disarray, impacting the quality of his recall and testimony in police interview.
 Over the course of his interrogation, Mark spent one hundred hours in solitary confinement.
 This had a profound and debilitating affect upon him, given that he had had no previous experience of police arrest.
-The prosecution later sought to capitalise upon honest mistakes made in his interview.
+The prosecution later sought to capitalise upon honest mistakes made in these interviews.

 Prosecutors repeatedly misled the jury during the opening of Mark’s trial, for example: claiming that a water leak had been staged, when it was merely a burst pipe; or that saw blades were missing from an open packet, when the pack was in fact unopened.
 Similarly, lurid allegations that Samuel’s body had been dismembered went uncorrected for over a week – despite having been discounted by the Crown’s own experts a month earlier – allowing them to be sensationalised in the press.
 This would have had a damaging and irreparable effect upon the jury long after its retraction.

 Financially and socially independent, Mark had no reason to wish his father any harm.
+Sami did not have life insurance, and the prosecution agreed that Mark had no financial motive.
 Described by friends as “genuinely selfless”, he had nursed his father back to full health in 2008 after a colostomy operation which left Samuel wholly dependent on his only son’s care for more than six months.
 Prior to his arrest in February 2010, Mark was running a successful software business while reading Law at King’s College London.
 He had spent his gap year working at IBM on the strength of his A-level results from Rugby School, where he had won a scholarship.